 Worship is coming together at special times, with special people, to do special things that remind us that all of life is worship.
 Everything you need is in that definition.
 It has ambiguity, paradox, and borders on being circular—what more could you ask for?

 Here’s something unambiguous—worship is God’s idea!
 The sacrifices, rituals, and feasts of the old covenant did not originate with Israel, but with her God, Yahweh.
-And the same holds true for our new covenant assemblies, Lord’s Suppers, and prayers.
+And the same holds true for our new covenant assemblies and Lord’s Suppers.
 While these things bring us great fulfillment and joy, they do so because God created us this way.
 If you think about it, the fact that worship corresponds perfectly to our needs (rather than our wants), points away from us and toward our Father.

 But we’d make a big mistake if we limited God’s involvement in worship to simply outlining our responsibilities.
 Deists make the same sort of error when they conclude that God created the world but then just left it to function on its own.
 They miss the complementary truth that He also sustains all things through Christ (Colossians 1:15-16; Hebrews 1:2-3).
 In the same way, we need to see that God is present and active in our worship.
 Through our praying, singing, and celebrating, He is shaping and molding us as the body of Christ.
 He is revealing Himself to the world through us.
 (We dare not limit texts such as Ephesians 3:10-11 to only the proclamation of the word, do we?)
 The glorious truth is that what God proposed to bring to completion through Christ He is fulfilling by His self-witness through the church.
 Incredible?
 Of course it is!
 It’s not something we would ever dream of appropriating to ourselves but we have it on record that the church is “His body, the fullness of Him who fills everything in every way,”(Ephesians 1:23).
 We are not to see in our worship only what we do but what He is doing as well.